PhoenixTales/phoenix-docs/mechanics/attributes-phoenix.md

 +-----------------------------+
 ```

-Weaponry signifies the skill of a Warrior.
+Weaponry signifies the experience in Combat.
-Thievery signifies the skill of a Thief.
+Thievery signifies the experience in Stealth.
-Arcanery signifies the skill of a Mage.
+Arcanery signifies the experience with Magic.
-Psionics signifies the skill of a Psionic.
+Psionics signifies the experience with Psi Magic.

 ---